Walter Wanger: Early life

-Early career
+Career

-Paramount
+1921–1931: Paramount

-Wanger's job at Paramount was to help meet the studio's large annual requirement for fresh stories.
-One of Wanger's major successes in his early years with the company was his identification of the British novel The Sheik as a story with potential.
-In 1921, it was turned into an extremely successful film starring Rudolph Valentino.
+Wanger's job at Famous Players–Lasky was to meet the studio's large annual requirement for fresh stories.
+One of Wanger's major successes in his early years was his selection to adapt The Sheik into a feature film.
+In 1921, it became an extremely successful film starring Rudolph Valentino.
 The film helped establish the popularity of the Orientalist genre, which Wanger returned to a number of times during his career.

-By 1921, Wanger was unhappy with the terms he was receiving and left his job with Paramount.
+By 1921, Wanger was unhappy with the salary terms he was receiving and left his job with Paramount.
 He travelled to Britain where he worked as a prominent cinema and theatre manager until 1924.
-While on a visit to London, Paramount key founder Jesse Lasky offered to appoint him as "general manager of production" on improved terms and Wanger accepted.
+While on a visit to London, Jesse Lasky offered to appoint him as "general manager of production" on improved terms and Wanger accepted.

 Wanger's second spell with Paramount lasted from 1924 to 1931, during which time his annual wage rose from $150,000 to $250,000.
 He was tasked with overseeing the work of the studio heads, which meant he had little involvement with the production of individual films.
 Because he was based in New York, Wanger worked more closely with the company's Astoria Studios in Queens.
-A rivalry developed between Wanger-influenced Astoria productions and those of B.P.
-Schulberg who ran the Paramount productions in Hollywood.
-From the mid-1920s, the company was rapidly overtaken by the recently formed Metro-Goldwyn-Mayer as the industry's leading company and this along with heavy losses incurred on big-budget films, led to Paramount's executives decision in 1927 to eventually close the New York operation and shift all production to Hollywood.
+A rivalry developed between Wanger-influenced Astoria productions and those of B. P. Schulberg, who ran the Paramount productions in Hollywood.
+From the mid-1920s, the company was rapidly overtaken by the recently formed Metro-Goldwyn-Mayer (MGM) as the industry's leading company.
+Along with the heavy financial losses incurred on big-budget films, Paramount shut down the Astoria Studios and shifted all production to Hollywood.
 Wanger opposed this move and felt he was being squeezed out of the company.